I'm a provider

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

-In considering the chest wall compression devices, there should be demonstrated need for airway clearance.
-There should also be documented failure of standard treatments (including, if appropriate, use of the FLUTTER® device), or valid reasons why standard chest physiotherapy cannot be performed, such as inability of the caregiver to perform percussion and postural drainage (P/PD).
-In addition, a trial period to determine patient and family compliance may be considered.
-Those who appear to benefit most from the compression devices are adolescents and older patients due to lifestyle factors in which manual P/PD may essentially not be available.
+In considering the chest wall compression and IPV devices, there should be demonstrated need for airway clearance.
+There should also be documented failure of standard treatments, ie, the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite standard treatment (chest physical therapy and, if appropriate, use of an oscillatory PEP device) or valid reasons why standard treatment cannot be performed, such as inability of the caregiver to perform it.
+For the chest wall compression devices, a trial period to determine patient and family compliance may be considered.
+Those who appear to benefit most from the compression devices are adolescents and adults due to lifestyle factors in which manual P/PD may essentially not be available.

 For this policy, chronic diffuse bronchiectasis is defined by daily productive cough for at least 6 continuous months or more than 2 times per year exacerbations requiring antibiotic therapy and confirmed by high resolution or spiral chest computed tomography scan.